 - Small businesses weren’t safe either, with 12 breaches affecting 100,602 customers in the first five months of 2018

-Overall, before the first half of 2018 was completed (the most recent data available), nearly three million people were affected by a security breach.
+Overall, before the first half of 2018 was completed, nearly three million people were affected by a security breach.

 Another scary statistic?
 A survey by Accenture found that 18% of healthcare employees would sell customer data for as little as $500.
 Between breaches from the outside and leaks from the inside, there has never been a better time to upgrade your healthcare cyber security training.